davejesch/wp-qore/wp-content/plugins/wp-qore/readme.txt

 License: GNU GPL 3.0
 License URI: http://www.gnu.org/licenses/gpl.html

-WordPress Security and Performance Plugin.
+WordPress Security, Developer Tools Plugin.

 == Description ==

-<a href="http://wpqore.com/">WP Qore</a>, a plugin that provides additional security and performance functionality that can be turned on or off at any time.
+<a href="http://wpqore.com/">WP Qore</a>, a plugin that provides additional security, performance functionality, developer tools that can be turned on or off at any time.
 A great plugin for WordPress developers.

 Features: